bpftrace/bpftrace/docs/reference_guide.md

     -dd            verbose debug info dry run
     -e 'program'   execute this program
     -h             show this help message
+    -I DIR         add the specified DIR to the search path for include files.
+    --include FILE adds an implicit #include which is read before the source file is preprocessed.
     -l [search]    list probes
     -p PID         enable USDT probes on PID
     -c 'CMD'       run CMD and enable USDT probes on resulting process